Vable's essential guide to the evolution of content curation

-Every minute, Google receives over 4,000,000 search queries, and email users send 204,000,000 messages.
+It's astounding.
+Every day, Google receives over 9.6 billion search queries and around 333.2 billion emails are sent.
 To say that we are living in an age of information overload where we are bombarded by white noise is, quite frankly, an understatement - but I’m sure you’ve heard all that before.
-What we’re more concerned about here is the evolution of content curation to enable librarians to rise above this sea of information.
+What we’re more concerned about here is the necessity of content curation to enable people to rise above this sea of information.

 What is content curation?

 According to one definition, "content curation is the process of evaluating, selecting, and sharing quality content from other sources onto your website or social media pages.
 Some examples of curated content include images and videos, statistics and infographics, quotable quotes from industry experts, links to blog articles, and social media posts from fellow content creators".

 To succeed with manually curated current awareness, a librarian or information professional must follow a process.
 First they must be able to effectively source and research worthwhile information on a range of topics.
 Then they must filter through it and verify the information to assess its significance and relevance to their organisation and end-users.
 It must be categorised into different topics and subject groups before presenting it in a digestible and easily understandable manner.
 This is no mean feat.

 Once upon a time, we recorded human ideas through simple cave drawings, we told stories and performed music from memory, and master craftspeople handed down specialist knowledge to their apprentices by showing and doing.
 As civilisations established themselves, so did our means of documentation, we saw the introduction of clay tablets, stone, bone, papyrus scrolls and manuscripts.
 Libraries and private repositories stored enormous amounts of knowledge but access was severely limited due to literacy, geography, fragility of materials, status, etc.

 As one of my favourite early modern historians wrote,,